The price of

 Perhaps they were foolish, perhaps innocently naive, but broadcasting such reckless comments about a man so committed to honor and the martial way was playing with fire.

 In public, Sensei wore a red sash.
 "I never used to wear a red sash, but I saw what everyone else was teaching, and they would wear their black belts, their first degrees, their

 style I had studied.
 Style!!!
 It is just a word.
 Like tree!
 Horse!
 Apple!
 Someone who truly understands the martial arts, never asks questions

 about style.
-He already knows there is only one style, and that style is You!...What is inside You!
+He already knows there is only one style, and that style is you and what is inside you!
 I don't pretend to be the best.
 Maybe I am, maybe I'm not.
 I don't know the answer to that,

 and I really don't care to know.
 I do know that I'm pretty good, and that all somebody has to do to beat me is knock me down and keep me down.
 To make it worth their while, a long time ago,

 that's why I put on a red sash, and created my own "Style."
 I really didn't want to do it, but I guess I had to do it because whenever people would ask me what my style was, I felt I had to

-give them a good answer...something they could relate to.
+give them a good answer.
+Something they could relate to.
 So, my style is Wai Yu Fu.
 If you mess with me, you're bound to hear, "Why, you fool?"

 Sensei would laugh uncontrollably when he said this.

 Quite honestly, I never did figure whether this explanation was true, and if that was really how he evolved the name of his style.
 Just possibly, the only reason he wore the red belt was so

 those around him would know that he viewed his skills as being on a plane above theirs, and as such, warranted a special level of recognition.
 I knew him well enough to know the recognition

 meant nothing, and the belt was of no meaningful consequence.
 What he was saying to the world was "You are invited to learn from me about the heart of the martial arts.
 To make it

-worth your while, I offer two things, my friendship to you who come in peace, or my red sash, mark of a master, to those of you who come to challenge.
+worth your while, I offer two things, my friendship to you who come in peace, or my red sash, mark of a master, to those of you who come to challenge.”
 Inevitably, those who came as challengers left with nothing.

 It was a beautiful autumn day, and we had been working techniques at Sensei's camp in the woods.
 I was off on my own when the trail of dust rising on the driveway told me a car was fast

 approaching.
-The driver pulled up beside the mobile home where Sensei and his family resided.
+The driver pulled up beside the manufactured home where Sensei and his family resided.
 The driver stepped out, too hurried to shut the car door, and went to Sensei's oldest son, Jason, also a student.

 "Are you the Master?"

 "No, you're looking for my Dad, he's over there," Jason replied, as though he had gone through

 this same routine many times in the past.
 With a flick of his head, Jason motioned that I follow him, and we both trailed behind the impetuous stranger, as he fast approached Sensei.

 What always amazed me about these guys was their total lack of creativity in challenging someone to a fight.
 I mean, even those of us who aren't martial artists have seen enough Kung

 Fu movies to know that you don't walk up to a master, or someone you think may be a master, or even someone you think may not be a master, but you're not sure, and then demean him to

 his face.
-It doesn't take a mental giant to appreciate that if the guy's for real, then what you're doing is tantamount to asking for a tattoo across the front of your face..."
+It doesn't take a mental giant to appreciate that if the guy's for real, then what you're doing is tantamount to asking for a tattoo across the front of your face.
+"Idiot!"
+I thought.

 Well, as this stranger closed on Sensei, it was clear he stood well over six feet tall, and looked to weigh more than 225 pounds.
 He was heavily muscled, and projected an air of confidence,

 strength, and determination.
-If I were to mold the quintessential "image" of challengers, he might even fit the bill.
+If I were to mold a quintessential "image" of challengers, he might even fit the bill.

 "Are you the Master?", he barked, looking down at Sensei.